Just another PLM WordPress site

 Millions of people depend on buses every day for safe transport to and from work, school, and for long distance travel.
 While bus accidents are less frequent than other motor vehicle accidents, when accidents do occur, the resulting injuries can be more severe than those suffered in a car accident.

 Buses are higher than standard passenger vehicles and therefore more prone to roll-over accidents.
-This, combined with the fact that many buses have no safety features such as seat belts, means that passengers involved in a wreck can sustain serious injury.
+This, combined with the fact that many buses lack safety features such as seat belts, means that passengers involved in a wreck can sustain serious injury.
 They may also be walking or standing at the time the accident occurs, subjecting them to being thrown about the vehicle.

 Injuries suffered in a bus accident may include: